mcay23/SnapWiki/README.md

 # SnapWiki
- Android app to read wikipedia articles w/ additional features
+ Android app to read wikipedia articles w/ additional features such as queueing, etc.